ortus-boxlang/boxlang-docs/language/comments.md

 ## Script "Javadoc" style comments

-A multi-line block can affect the metadata of a `component` or `function` if the opening line contains 2 asterisks.
+A multi-line block can affect the metadata of a `class` or `function` if the opening line contains 2 asterisks.
 Also, for readability, some people will start each line of the comment with an asterisk.
-BoxLang will parse out those starting asterisks and they will not appear in the component or the function metadata.
+BoxLang will parse out those starting asterisks and they will not appear in the class or the function metadata.

 ```javascript
     /**